Joe 90: DVD

+Blu-ray (UK)

 Reception

 Author John Peel questions Mac's ethics in "experimenting on" Joe to further the development of the BIG RAT.
 On Joe as a secret agent he jokingly remarks "presumably there are no child labour laws in the future!"
 La Rivière's attention is drawn to Mac's line at the end of the first episode: the admonition "Don't come crying to me if you get hurt!" demonstrates the professor's willingness to "abnegate all parental responsibility".
 Noting Joe 90's subscription to "wider themes in Cold War culture", Cull likens the BIG RAT's capabilities to brainwashing but concludes that fundamentally it is "benign" technology.
-The stronger violence introduced in Captain Scarlet is sometimes evident in Joe 90: in "Hi-Jacked", Joe kills an enemy with a grenade, while in "Project 90", Mac narrowly avoids having his head pulverised by a drill.
+The stronger violence introduced in Captain Scarlet is sometimes evident in Joe 90: in "Hi-jacked", Joe kills an enemy with a grenade, while in "Project 90", Mac narrowly avoids having his head pulverised by a drill.
 Desmond Saunders comments: "There was an unpleasant side to [the series] which I never really understood.
 There was something about it that was very strange and sinister."

 Producer David Lane praises the series for its humour, contrasting this with the darker tone of Captain Scarlet.
 He believes Joe 90 to be considerably more family-friendly, summing it up as "a great little programme".
 Anthony Clark of the British Film Institute commends Joe 90 for including more effective characterisation than Captain Scarlet, also praising the writing and Barry Gray's musical score.
 La Rivière highlights the connection between the boy protagonist and the theme of espionage, writing that the series' premise "taps into the fantasy indulged by most boys that they, even at nine years old, can be James Bond."
 Writer John R. Cook agrees with La Rivière's points on viewer self-identification, describing the series as "wish-fulfilment fantasy" and Joe as a reflection of the young target audience.
 Comparisons have been made to other media featuring child spies, such as the Spy Kids films and the Alex Rider novels.

 La Rivière notes the intimacy of the premise and the predominantly male characters, suggesting that Joe 90 is "very much a Boy's Own adventure."
-Of the 30 episodes, only ten feature female characters, a fact that La Rivière attributes to Century 21's pre-occupation with Thunderbird 6 and Doppelgänger.
-Peel suggests that the absence of women makes Joe 90, along with several other Anderson productions, inferior to Thunderbirds.
-Grouping Joe 90 with Supercar and The Secret Service, Peel concludes that it is "hardly coincidental that these tend to be the least-loved of [Anderson's] series; he had, after all, ignored half of his potential audience."
-He also questions comparisons to the James Bond films, arguing that "being a somewhat nerdy kid with glasses and brain implants was not really thrilling."
+Of the 30 episodes, only ten feature female characters, a fact that La Rivière attributes to Century 21's preoccupation with Thunderbird 6 and Doppelgänger.
+Peel suggests that the absence of female characters makes Joe 90 inferior to Thunderbirds.
+Grouping Joe 90 with Supercar and The Secret Service, Peel concludes that it is "hardly coincidental that these tend to be the least loved of [Anderson's] series; he had, after all, ignored half of his potential audience."
+He questions the comparisons to the James Bond films, arguing that "being a somewhat nerdy kid with glasses and brain implants was not really thrilling."